 Importantly, since 1927 we have also played a key role as a trusted partner in sustainability, working hard together with you to be environmental leaders and to keep our communities clean.
-The success of our partnership is proven year after year as we

-I am pleased to welcome you to The Beer continuously take back more containers than we sell, through both our container return program and the Ontario Deposit Return Program facilitated through our business on behalf of the province of Ontario.
+The success of our partnership is proven year after year as we continuously take back more containers than we sell, through both our container return program and the Ontario Deposit Return Program facilitated through our business on behalf of the province of Ontario.
 This is equal to approximately 1.7 billion containers returned every year.
 The convenience and familiarity of our business and returns program across Ontario has ensured these outstanding results.

 We take the responsibility of environmental sustainability seriously, so much so that it is one of our company's core values.
 Our customers can feel comforted in knowing that once their beverage alcohol containers and packaging are returned to TBS, we will follow through and ensure that this material is responsibly managed.
-We've worked hard to create effective solutions to environmental challenges that are efficient and convenient for both the industry and our customers; our 96-year history as an environmental leader is evidence of this achievement.
+We've worked hard to create effective solutions to environmental challenges that are efficient and convenient for both the industry and our customers; our 96-year history as an environmental leader is evidence of this